tylermcinnes/long-read-assembly-one-day/docs/pages/5_assembly_cleanup_annotation.md

     ```
     Then you would just run the slurm script.
 Don't do this now.
 The results are boring for this assembly and the run takes 500GB of memory!
 (This is required to load the contamination database into memory -- if you don't give fcs enough memory it will take much much longer.)

-    We've run this for you, and you can find the results here:
+    We've run this for you, and you can find the results in the folder `asm_fcs_output`:
-    ```
-    /nesi/nobackup/nesi02659/LRA/resources/assemblies/hifiasm/full/trio/asm_fcs_output/
-    ```

 ## Genome Annotation